-Chairman and Webmaster
+Chairman and founder

-Richard studied English at Merton College, Oxford, and has worked for many years bookselling with W.H.
+Richard studied English at Merton College, Oxford, and worked for many years bookselling with W.H.
 Smith and Waterstone’s.
 One day he will finish his novel of the Crusades.
 Twitter: @histnovel

-Editorial Team, Historical Novels Review
+Editorial Team – Historical Novels Review

 Bethany Latham, Managing Editor